touilleMan/outside-in-tdd/README.md

 Create a simple bank application with the following fetaures:

-- Deposit into Account
+- Deposit into an Account
-- Withdraw form an Account
+- Withdraw from an Account
 - Print a bank statement to the console

 ## Acceptance criteria